Cashing out home equity to invest

 Bad example of cash-out refinance to invest in stocks

-The Smiths are in their mid-50s, hoping to retire in about six years.
-Their home is worth $400,000 and they owe $300,000 against it after 11 years.
-They have good credit with a representative score of 720.
-Their current interest rate is 4.25 percent and they want cash out to invest in the Us stock market, which historically pays about 10 percent.
+This couple has good credit with a representative score of 720.
+Their current interest rate is 4.25 percent and they want cash out to invest in the U.S. stock market, which historically pays about 10 percent.

 There are many reasons that cash-out refinancing is a bad idea for them.

-- Today’s mortgage rates are higher.
+- The new mortgage rate is higher.
 They may be able to do better with a 15-year loan if they can afford the higher payments

 - The maximum they can likely get with a non-government loan is $320,000, about $20,000 in their pockets after refinancing.
-That’s not much, considering the cost of obtaining it
+That’s not much, considering the cost of obtaining the new loan

 - They plan to retire relatively soon.
 If the market goes south, they have less time to make up their losses

-You can use cash-out refinancing to purchase a second home or rental property.
-That means taking enough extra to purchase the whole house, or just to make your down payment, closing costs, and beef up your emergency funds to make you a stronger applicant.
+You can also use cash-out refinancing to purchase a second home or rental property.
+That means taking enough extra to purchase the whole house, or just to make your down payment and closing costs.

 You’ll put the extra cash in your bank or investment accounts, and eventually use it to buy the rental or second home.
 If you purchase the property outright, the seller won’t care where the money came from.
 You can just pay and receive title to the home.